terrier-org/terrier-core/doc/configure_retrieval.md

     bin/trec_terrier.sh -r -q -c 1.0

-Relevance feedback is also supported by Terrier, assuming that the relevant documents are listed in a TREC format “qrels” file.
+Relevance feedback is also supported by Terrier, assuming that the relevant documents are listed in a TREC format qrels file.
 To use feedback documents in query expansion, change the [FeedbackSelector](javadoc/org/terrier/querying/FeedbackSelector.html), as follows:

     bin/trec_terrier.sh -r -q -Dqe.feedback.selector=RelevantOnlyFeedbackDocuments,RelevanceFeedbackSelector -Dqe.feedback.filename=/path/to/feedback/qrels